Joehuu/blog/_posts/2025-12-18-thrills-of-pc-building.md

 I also don’t really like the trending designs of cases with a fishtank design and front I/O ports at the bottom, as shown on the iBUYPOWER.
 There are also random/questionable components and overheating problems, as said in the reviews.

 Here's the backstory.
-The client or my sister wanted a new PC but weren't in a rush.
+The client or my sister wanted a new PC but weren't in a rush (yet I press button on the motherboard/ram bundle).
 She is upgrading from an i7-2600K, GTX 1070, and 16GB DDR3 RAM.
 She plans to keep using her 120Hz 1080p monitor.
 Emphasis on that as the RTX 5070 should be enough.
-The reason why is because she wants to play Space Marine 2 and skate., but that system can’t launch them, according to her and the minimum specs.
+The reason why partly is because she wants to play Space Marine 2 and skate., but that system can’t launch them, according to her and the minimum specs.
 She also has a 3 TB HDD for games that’s almost filled up, so she could take advantage of the 4 TB SSD (personally, I would’ve gotten more RAM instead, but prices are outrageous right now) and use the HDD for other stuff.
 SSD prices are also steadily climbing up, so I just got the best price/GB kind of thing on PCPartPicker with DRAM cache as I believe it is needed for 16GB of RAM.
 Don't quote me on that though.

 She doesn’t care about the budget and aesthetics of the build, so I just went with the minimum RGB fans at the front with the free bundled RGB RAM that came with the motherboard.
 I could’ve gotten an RGB CPU cooler for $2 more, but...